Maldives Idylls

 Outer-reef dive sites within tender range include the broader North Ari channel cluster covering Bathala Maagiri Thila, Hp Reef, the Maaya Thila pinnacle, and the Fish Head outer-reef dive site within longer tender range.
 The Alif Alif outer-reef variety produces strong dive-week programmes for guests building the dive layer alongside the food-and-architecture brief.

-For divers-primary stays the structural country-wide answers remain Six Senses Laamu in the southern atolls, the South Ari whale-shark routing year-round, or the Cinnamon Ellaidhoo house-reef shore-access in the same atoll.
-Halaveli is the right answer when the dive layer sits alongside the food-and-architecture brief.
+For a dive-first trip, the country-wide answers remain Six Senses Laamu in the southern atolls, the South Ari whale-shark routing year-round, or the shore-access house reef at Cinnamon Ellaidhoo in the same atoll.
+Halaveli is the right answer when diving sits alongside the food-and-architecture brief.

 Spa and wellness